dotnet/spark/deployment/README.md

      databricks fs cp init-db.sh dbfs:/spark-dotnet/
      databricks fs cp install-worker.sh dbfs:/spark-dotnet/
      ```
-  6. Goto to your Databricks cluster homepage -> Clusters (on the left-side menu) -> Create Cluster
+  6. Go to to your Databricks cluster homepage -> Clusters (on the left-side menu) -> Create Cluster
   7. After configuring the cluster appropriately, set the init script (see the image below) and create the cluster.

      <img src="../docs/img/deployment-databricks-init-script.PNG" alt="ScriptActionImage" width="500"/>